jspaaks/2022-ieee/README.md

 ```

 <!-- TODO use zenodraft to add simple minimal metadata -->
 Currently the metadata for your draft deposition is probably looking a bit sparse.
-You could update the metadata by hand using Zenodo's graphical user interface, but doing this for every software release might get a bit tedious so let's automate that.
-To do so, you can use dedicated metadata files which you can store with the other files in you repository.
+You could update the metadata by hand, using Zenodo's graphical user interface, but doing this for every software release might get a bit tedious so let's automate that.
+To do so, you can use dedicated metadata files which you can store with the other files in your repository.
 Here is an example of a minimal metadata file for Zenodo:

 ```json
 {